 Prepare 1x washing buffer.
 Prepare washing buffer by adding distilled or deionized water to 20x wash concentrate to make a final volume of 1 litre.
+(50ml of wash concentrate + 950ml of Water).

 Bring all specimens and kit reagents to room temperature 20-25°C and gently mix.
+Preparation of Calibration Curve - it is recommended to use the calibrator set within 24 hours.